-Complainants of sexual misconduct who wish to file a report with the University should notify the Title IX Coordinator in the Office of Social Equity (229) 333-5463.
-Responsible Employees informed about sexual misconduct allegations involving any student must notify the Title IX Coordinator as soon as practicable.
-Responsible Employees should not attempt to resolve the situation, but must notify and report all relevant information to the Title IX Coordinator.
-Privileged Employees are not bound by this requirement but may, consistent with their ethical and legal obligations, be required to report limited information about incidents without revealing the identities of the individuals involved to the Title IX Coordinator.
-All members of the VSU community are encouraged to report incidents of sexual misconduct promptly to Dr. Maggie Viverette, Title IX Coordinator, in the Office of Social Equity (229) 333-5463 or email titleix@valdosta.edu.
+Complainants of sexual misconduct who wish to file a report with the University should notify a Responsible Employee or the Title IX Coordinator, Ms. Selenseia Holmes at (229) 333-5709 or email saholmes@valdosta.edu.
+Responsible Employees informed about sexual misconduct allegations involving any student should not attempt to resolve the situation, must notify and report all relevant information to the Title IX Coordinator as soon as practicable.
+Confidential employees are not bound by this requirement but may, consistent with their ethical and legal obligations, be required to report limited information about incidents without revealingthe identities of the individuals involved to the Title IX Coordinator.
+All members of the VSU community are encouraged to report incidents of sexual misconduct promptly.